 “I’m very hopeful that the results will change the way we treat this cancer,” he said.
 “Immune checkpoint inhibitor therapy for mesothelioma has shown it does have some effectiveness, but given alone, the effectiveness is low.
 We’re hoping to at least double mesothelioma responses by combining two agents.”

-No new drugs have been approved by the FDA for the treatment of mesothelioma since pemetrexed chemotherapy was added to cisplatin 14 years ago.
+No new mesothelioma treatments or drugs have been approved by the FDA for the treatment of mesothelioma since pemetrexed chemotherapy was added to cisplatin 14 years ago.
 Neither of those has shown sustained effectiveness, leaving most patients without a second-line treatment.

 Find an Immunotherapy Clinical Trial